Linear and Sublinear Diversities: Introduction

 We often consider support functions restricted to $\bbS^{k-1}$, the unit sphere in $\Re^k$, noting that a support function is determined everywhere by its values on $\bbS^{k-1}$.
-We note that the support function restricted to $\bbS^{k-1}$ of a nonempty set is bounded if and only if the set is bounded.
+We note that the support function restricted to $\bbS^{k-1}$ is bounded if and only if the set is bounded.

 Our main results for diversities and semidiversities $(\Re^k,\delta)$ are: \begin{enumerate} \item (Theorem~\ref{thm:linear_characterize}) Linear diversities and semidiversities are exactly those which can be written in the form